matszpk/clgpustress/README.md

 GPUStress provides simple method to select devices.
 To print all available devices you can use '-l' option:

-./gpustress -l
+./gpustress-cli -l

-gpustress prints all OpenCL devices, also prints their the platform id and the device id.
+GPUstress prints all OpenCL devices, also prints their the platform id and the device id.

 GPUStress allows to select devices from specified the OpenCL platform, by using following options: